ArjanCodes/examples/code_roast/README.md

 - Change DOIRequest and PubIDRequest to functions as well and put them together in fetch.py.
 - Simplify PDFScraper by removing all the instance variables and let the data use files (hardcoded in the class for now, will improve config in the next part)

 In the next part, I'm going to cleanup the scraper code and use a better mechanism for dealing with configuration settings.
+Thanks again to the sponsor, Tabnine - check them out via one of the links in the description.
+If you enjoyed this video, give it a like, this really helps promote my channel on YouTube, and subscribe if you enjoy my content.
 Thanks for watching, take care and see you next week!

 ---

+# Code roast part II

+## Introduction (talking head)

+In last week's video I started refactoring a pdf and web scraping script.
+If you haven't watched that video, I recommend you watch that one before continuing.
+I've put the link in the description.

+I'm not a data scientist myself, I'm a software engineer.
+So I view data science projects like this through the lens of a software engineer or designer.
+If you want to learn more about data science itself, Skillshare, this video's sponsor, has lots of great courses to help you get started.

+## Skillshare sponsored section

+## Recap the example (screencast)

+## What I'll do in Part 2 (talking head)

+In this part of the refactoring, I'm going to clean up the scraper classes, move a few more things to different files and then show you how to properly deal with the configuration settings for this project.

-Refactoring PART 2:
+## Refactoring PART 2 (screencast)

 - Create a Scraper protocol class and let the other scrapers inherit from it
 - Move the other scraping classes to a separate file.
 - Move change_dir and export to separate files and pass config settings (such as the export dir) as an argument
 - Improve logging
 - Separate config into a JSON file and use a dataclass.
 There are way more possibilities with a package like Hydra, but I'll cover that in a future video.

+## Final thoughts (talking head)

+Thanks again to John Fallot for supplying the code.
+I know I was a bit more roasty in this video, especially about the scraper initializer.
+But you, sometimes a bit of tough love doesn't hurt.
+In the end, I want you to become better at this stuff, as that's what my channel is all about.
+I've written down a guide to help you get started.
+You can get it for free by going to arjancodes.com/designguide.
+It describes the 7 steps I go through when I design my software.
+It's short and to the point, really actionable stuff that you can apply right away to your own projects.
+So, arjancodes.com/designguide for your free download.

+I do hope you enjoyed the video, and if you did, give it a like and consider subscribing to my channel if you're not a subscriber yet.
+If you're a subscriber already, why not unsubscribe and then subscribe again, to enjoy the awesomeness that is the YouTube subscribe button.
+Thanks for watching, take care and see you next week!